-Developing a style that is a true reflection of the uniqueness and character of La Paciencia Vineyard, Cayuse Vineyards’ Resident Vigneronne Elizabeth Bourcier and Christophe Baron have worked together since the first release of No Girls in 2008.
+Developing a style that truly reflects the uniqueness and character of La Paciencia Vineyard, Cayuse Vineyards' Resident Vigneronne Elizabeth Bourcier and Christophe Baron have worked together since the first release of No Girls in 2008.
 Elizabeth took over sole wine studio responsibility for the project with the 2011 vintage.

 Why the name?

-The No Girls moniker is a nod to the city of Walla Walla’s colorful and vibrant history.
-As was common in the wild American west, bordellos (also known as brothels) operated freely in the growing community.
-As times and people changed and the women’s suffrage movement began, the famed houses of ill repute began to close.
+The No Girls moniker is a nod to the city of Walla Walla's colorful and vibrant history.
+As typical in the wild American West, bordellos (brothels) operated freely in the growing community.
+As times and people changed and the women's suffrage movement began, the famed houses of ill repute began to close.

-Beyond the building and its colorful legacy, the name No Girls recognizes our rich history, and is a gesture of respect and appreciation to everyone who created the Walla Walla Valley we enjoy today.
+Beyond the building and its colorful legacy, the name No Girls recognizes our rich history.
+It is a gesture of respect and appreciation to everyone who created the Walla Walla Valley we enjoy today.